dancsecs/sztest/examples/got_wnt/README.md

 > Here the thousandth fractional position is flagged as being out of tolerance and is highlighted as changed/different while the specific tolerance value used has been added to the type name.
-Finally the additional unformatted message is displayed just before the line.
+Finally the additional unformatted message is displayed just before the GOT: line.

 [Contents](../../README.md#contents)